ipfs-cluster/ipfs-cluster-website/content/documentation/faq.md

 ## I have trouble running the ipfs/ipfs-cluster Docker container

-Check the [Deployment using Docker](/documentation/deployment#deployment-using-docker) section of the documentation.
+Check the [Docker](/documentation/deployment/docker) documentation section section.
 The `ipfs-cluster` container **does not run IPFS**, so you need to run it separately and adjust the `service.json` configuration according to your Docker networking choices.

+## Do you have a `docker-compose.yml` I can use?

+Yes, check the [Docker](/documentation/deployment/docker) documentation section section.
+We have an example `docker-compose` template to run a small cluster.